odkr/pancake/README.md

 ## Requirements

 *Pancake* requires [Pandoc](https://www.pandoc.org/) ≥ v2.0.4.
-Howeer, it has only been tested with v2.9–v2.18.

-It should work under every operating system supported by Pandoc;
+It should work under every operating system supported by Pandoc.
-but it has *not* been tested under Windows.

 Your version of Pandoc must also support [Lua](https://www.lua.org/) ≥ v5.3.
 Pandoc ≥ v2 does so by default.
 However, the Pandoc package provided by your operating system vendor may use an older version.
 Notably, the version of Pandoc available in the package repository of Debian v10 ("Buster") only supports Lua v5.1.

+That said, it has only been tested with Pandoc v2.9–v2.18 on Linux and macOS.

 ## Installation